acidanthera/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 ### Debugging network boot on OVMF

-Building OVMF with the `-D DEBUG_ON_SERIAL_PORT` option and then passing the `-serial stdio` option to qemu (and then scrolling back in the output as needed, to the lines generated during a failed network boot) can be very useful when trying to debug network boot setup.
+Building OVMF with the `-D DEBUG_ON_SERIAL_PORT` option and then passing the `-serial stdio` option to QEMU (and then scrolling back in the output as needed, to the lines generated during a failed network boot) can be very useful when trying to debug network boot setup.